atTC2/fyp/README.md

 Taking on the [ScienceIE](https://scienceie.github.io/) task.

+This was my dissertation for B.Sc in Computer Science, School of Computer Science, University of Birmingham, April 2018.
+My supervisor was [Dr Mark Lee](http://www.cs.bham.ac.uk/~mgl/).

+My final score was 79.

 ## Set up and run
 ### Files
 All files are hosted on the GitLab server run by the School of Computer Science, University of Birmingham: